-Underpinning some of these important objectives, our Travel Plan 2023 - 2028 sets out a commitment to reducing our environmental impact through supporting and encouraging sustainable travel choices within the campus community.
+Underpinning some of these important objectives, our new Travel Plan sets out a commitment to reducing our environmental impact by supporting and encouraging sustainable travel choices within the campus community.
 It also requires us to adopt policies which promote a conscious approach to travel, reducing unnecessary travel where we can.
 The plan also responds to the fundamental changes we are seeing in a post-pandemic world.
-It is clear that COVID-19 has significantly transformed travel behavior.
+It is clear that COVID-19 significantly transformed our travel behavior at least for the initial period after the pandemic.

-For the first time, our Travel Plan sets targets based on carbon reductions, contributing to the broader sustainability objectives of the University.
+For the first time, our Travel Plan sets targets based on carbon reductions, which contribute to the broader sustainability objectives of the University.
 These carbon targets will be achieved through more sustainable travel behaviours and through advances in technology such as increases in electric car ownership and technological advances which support hybrid working.